-Blacklist & Whitelist Window focuses on the basic access control mechanism for users connecting to the ALE WLAN network based on the client level.
-It includes three tabs: Black List Tab, Whitelist Tab and Wall Garden Tab.
+Black List & White List Window focuses on the basic access control mechanism for users connecting to the Stellar WLAN network based on the client level.
+It includes following tabs: Black List Tab, White List Tab, Wall Garden Tab and Multicast Control Tab.

-Those clients on the blacklist are denied to associate to the Stellar AP wireless network.
+Those clients on the blacklist are denied associating to the Stellar AP wireless network.
 Once a client is in the blacklist, it cannot connect to any WLAN of any security level (Enterprise/Personal/Open).
 You can add/delete the blacklist based on client's MAC address, illustrated in Figure 4-39.